 Easel.ly: Create and Share Visual Idea Online

-This tool is a favorite of many to create infographics quickly.
+This data visualization tools is a favorite of many to create infographics quickly.
 As the name suggest, the task of Easel.lyis providing a free web-based software to create the data information we want in infographics.

 Although it is still in beta stage, and could see some improvement with the passage of time, the interface of this tool is very simple and minimalist operation is to drag and drop items to form the structure according to our need.
 You can also make some customizations in design.